cakephp/docs/en/orm/associations.rst

   hasOne relationships.
 The default value for this key is the underscored, singular name of the current model, suffixed with '\_id'.
 In the example above it would default to 'user\_id'.
-- **bindingKey**: The name of the column in the currebt table, that will be used for matching the ``foreignKey``.
+- **bindingKey**: The name of the column in the current table, that will be used for matching the ``foreignKey``.
 If not specified, the primary key (for example the id column of the ``Users`` table) will be used.
 - **conditions**: an array of find() compatible conditions